 Image via Purity Cosmetics

 The Purity Cosmetics is a local black owned skin and hair retailer that offers two types of black soap — the original black soap bar and the flavored black soap.
 Both soaps are made with coconut pod powder, plantain peel powder, organic shea butter, palm kernel oil and coconut oil to help tone the skin and improve its texture.
 The flavored options range from lemongrass, peppermint, eucalyptus, and much more.
 Btw, both are only $3.99, tell me that's not a steal!

 Image via Tropical Natural

-Tropical Natural's Dudu-Osun is an OG when it comes to black soap.
+Tropical Naturals Dudu-Osun Black Soap is an OG when it comes to black soap.
 We know at least one person in the family who has tried this.
 The soap is great for all skin types and is handmade from pure natural ingredients and herbs from the tropical rainforest.
 It's made with pure honey shea butter, palm kernel oil, cocoa pod ash, aloe vera, and more.
 You can find this at most major retailers like Amazon, Walmart, and more.

 Image by TGIN